 "This book is a marvel.
 The Fact of a Body is equal parts gripping and haunting and will leave you questioning whether any one story can hold the full truth." -- Celeste Ng, author of the New York Times bestselling Everything I Never Told You

-Before Alexandria Marzano-Lesnevich begins a summer job at a law firm in Louisiana, working to help defend men accused of murder, she thinks her position is clear.
-The child of two lawyers, she is staunchly anti-death penalty.
-But the moment convicted murderer Ricky Langley’s face flashes on the screen as she reviews old tapes—the moment she hears him speak of his crimes—she is overcome with the feeling of wanting him to die.
-Shocked by her reaction, she digs deeper and deeper into the case.
-Despite their vastly different circumstances, something in his story is unsettlingly, uncannily familiar.
+Before Alex Marzano-Lesnevich begins a summer job at a law firm in Louisiana, working to help defend men accused of murder, they think their position is clear.
+The child of two lawyers, Alex is staunchly anti-death penalty.
+But the moment convicted murderer Ricky Langley’s face flashes on the screen as Alex reviews old tapes—the moment they hear him speak of his crimes—they are overcome with the feeling of wanting him to die.
+Shocked by their reaction, Alex digs deeper and deeper into the case.
+Despite their vastly different circumstances, something in Langley's story is unsettlingly, uncannily familiar.

-As Marzano-Lesnevich pores over the facts of the murder, she finds herself thrust into the complicated narrative of Langley’s childhood.
-And by examining the details of Langley’s case, she is forced to face her own story, to unearth long-buried family secrets, and reckon with a past that colors her view of Ricky's crime.
+Crime, even the darkest and most unsayable acts, can happen to any one of us.
+As Alex pores over the facts of the murder, they find themself thrust into the complicated narrative of Ricky’s childhood.
+And by examining the details of Ricky’s case, Alex is forced to face their own story, to unearth long-buried family secrets, and reckon with a past that colors their view of Ricky's crime.

-But another surprise awaits: She wasn’t the only one who saw her life in Langley’s.
+But another surprise awaits: Alex wasn’t the only one who saw their life in Ricky’s.